samibtgms/samibtgms.github.io/_teaching/2014-spring-teaching-1.md

 - Tutoring 100+ candidates for the preparation of competitive entrance examinations for France's top business schools
 - 30 students each semester
+- Students admitted to all of top 3 schools (HEC, ESSEC, ESCP)

 Heading 1
 ======